V-Rajasekar/README/JavaChallenges.ipynb.md

 ## Specification

+### count the occurrence of a char in a string
-### count the occurrence of a given character in a string?
+count the occurrence of a given character in a string?
 ### print the first non-repeated character from a string?
 ### bubble sort algorithm
 ### merge sort algorithm